Types of book binding

 Here are some of the more common book binding options we offer.

 Standard perfect binding is the simplest form of binding books.
 Perfect binding gives a glued spine rather than stitched.
 In perfect binding all the pages are brought together, and the spines are sliced off, roughened and glued directly to the cover.
 It should be noted that the pages do not lie flat.

-Rather than perfect binding (offered by some of our competitors), we recommend PUR or burst binding for softback books – see below.
+Rather than perfect binding, for softback books we recommend the stronger alternatives – PUR or burst binding – see below.

 PUR perfect binding

 PUR is a similar to standard perfect binding, but stronger.
 It has better adhesion and PUR-bound books can lie reasonably flat when open.
 The page pull strength of a PUR-bound book is twice that of a standard perfect-bound book.
 PUR binding can be used in softback or case binding (see below).

 Our recommended option for paperback (softback) books, burst binding is similar in appearance to perfect binding.
 However it will provide generally twice the strength of a perfect bound book.

 The process is similar to perfect binding, however instead of trimming off the section spines, notches or perforations are cut into the spines of each section.
 Keeping the sections improves strength.
 The glue then penetrates into the spine.

 Case binding is commonly referred to as hardcover or hardback.